-Some buy into myths about breast cancer.
+Some buy into dangerous myths about breast cancer.
 No lump, no cancer.
-No family history of breast cancer, no risk.
-Or they think their healthy lifestyle makes mammograms unnecessary.
+No family history, no risk.
+Mammograms are for older women.
+Others have a false sense of security – believing a healthy lifestyle makes mammograms unnecessary.

 Getting routine screening tests is the best way women can lower the risk of dying from breast cancer.
 Talk to your doctor about your total health, risk factors and family medical history.
 Those are the things that will determine the best testing plan for you.
 More information on breast cancer is available from the American Cancer Society.

 Consider making a day of it.
 Find a friend or family member who also needs a mammogram and schedule appointments for the same time.
-Then add lunch or another fun outing to your day.
 Or trade caregiving duties with a friend who also needs to catch up on her health appointments.

-You can also find ways to make the appointment work better for your schedule.
 If you have a hard time getting away from work, ask about evening or Saturday appointments.
 Ask what days and times are best for short waits.
-And see if you can get your paperwork ahead of time to fill in before your appointment, or ask if you can do it online.
+See if you can complete any paperwork ahead of time online.

 Preventive screenings are a big part of fighting breast cancer.
-They can help spot the disease early, when it’s easier to treat.
-The U.S. Preventive Services Task Force urges women 50 to 74 years old to have a mammogram every two years.
+The U.S. Preventive Services Task Force recommends women 50 to 74 years old have a mammogram every two years.
 Other respected groups call for yearly testing.

-Your doctor may want you to start these screenings earlier if you have a family history of breast or other cancers.
+Your doctor may want you to begin screening earlier if you have a family history of breast or other cancers.

 Mammograms aren’t perfect.
 They may miss some cancers.
-And an abnormal mammogram report does not always mean there is cancer.
-But you’ll need to have more tests or exams to find out.
+An abnormal mammogram report does not always mean there is cancer, but you’ll need to have more tests or exams to find out.

 Still, decades of research show that women who have regular mammograms are more likely to find breast cancer early.
-That makes them less likely to need aggressive treatment like surgery and chemo.
-And they are more likely to be cured.
+That makes them less likely to need aggressive treatments like surgery and chemo.
+Most importantly, they are more likely to be cured.